rust-lang/book/second-edition/nostarch/chapter01.md

 If you don’t and you’re on Windows, check that Rust is in your `%PATH%` system variable.

-If that's all correct and Rust still isn’t working, there are a number of places you can get help.
+If that’s all correct and Rust still isn’t working, there are a number of places you can get help.
 The easiest is the #rust IRC channel on irc.mozilla.org, which you can access through Mibbit at *http://chat.mibbit.com/?server=irc.mozilla.org&channel=%23rust*.
 Go to that